 Seeing Tanya not only includes some of the squeeziest hugs imaginable and intensive girl talk, amazing for the soul and much-needed after my recent time away in Italy, but also a surprise bag of vegetables from her abundant garden, cared for beautifully by her father.
 Their vegetables have been the source of inspiration for a couple of recipes here, and with the glorious cauliflower, broad beans and chillis I had been gifted, among other delights, I decided to make a tagine, for a wonderful mid-week, two-night dinner.

 Many are put off from making tagines or Moroccan dishes in general, given the amount of ingredients involved.
-I heard this very quip from the boyfriend last night – yes, there is a boyfriend.
-I shall hereby call him, P. A version of this dish was the very first meal I made for him, except with eggplant, which we both adore.
+I heard this very quip from a friend recently.
+A version of this dish was the very first meal I made for him, except with eggplant, which we both adore.
 He didn’t seem to mind the number of ingredients I’d used that night.
 In fact, he was rather silent and said something to the effect of ‘People think I’m a chef, but you’re the real chef here’.
-Given P works in fine dining, this was a high compliment.
+Given this friend works in fine dining, this was a high compliment.

-Although beautiful words for the ego (also helping to inform my decision to keep him around a little longer … kidding), I can honestly say that this is not at all a difficult dish to create, but one you must feel and absolutely taste your way through.
+Although beautiful words for the ego, I can honestly say that this is not at all a difficult dish to create, but one you must feel and absolutely taste your way through.
 Most of what I have listed here are items I usually stock in my kitchen and the beauty of this dish is that you can swap the herbs or vegetables and use what you have on hand, omit certain ingredients like olives or nuts, add more chilli or even harissa chilli paste, like I do, and make it your own.
 It is soul-nourishing and rich, and will entice even the pickiest of eaters with its sweet and aromatic perfume and impressive colours, especially if served in a tagine or colourful dish.

 Extra virgin olive oil